mike98465/Face_Recognition/README.md

         print(x)
         torch.cuda.is_available()

-  4.Install dlib gpu version and face_recognition
+4. Install dlib gpu version and face_recognition
   (If you download the .whl file and use pip install dlib to install, you only get dlib cpu version)

   First, you should have some tools installed in your computer.